aamirdjearam/Obsidian_notes/Technical/Data/What is Data Engineering.md

 Idempotency

-Idempotency - An operation provides the same result no matter how many times you run it
+Idempotency - An operation provides the same result no matter how many times you run

+Change